-&lt;sup>9This paper does not focus on UIP or its violation.
+10 This paper does not focus on UIP or its violation.
 Unlike in the Dornbusch model, the validity of UIP is not important in the model mechanism, but is assumed for expositional simplicity.
-It is straightforward to add a parameter $\xi_i \neq 1$ multiplying the money market rate difference $r_i$ in eq.
-(1) so as to captures UIP violations.
+It is straightforward to add a parameter $\xi_i \neq 1$ multiplying the money market rate difference r_i in equation (1) so as to captures UIP violations.